nodejs/node/doc/api/child_process.md

 process terminated due to receipt of a signal, `signal` is the string name of the signal, otherwise `null`.
 One of the two will always be non-null.

-Note that when the `'exit'` event is triggered, child process stdio streams might still be open.
+When the `'exit'` event is triggered, child process stdio streams might still be open.

-Also, note that Node.js establishes signal handlers for `SIGINT` and `SIGTERM` and Node.js processes will not terminate immediately due to receipt of those signals.
+Node.js establishes signal handlers for `SIGINT` and `SIGTERM` and Node.js processes will not terminate immediately due to receipt of those signals.
 Rather, Node.js will perform a sequence of cleanup actions and then will re-raise the handled signal.

 See waitpid(2).